“Consistency and persistence is key to success in this business."

 5. What’s the biggest challenge you’ve faced in your career so far and how have you overcome that?

 Being without a manager for most of 2018 was a big challenge for me.
-It was someone who taught me basically everything I know, a good friend as well as a boss to me, but that gave me the determination to step up and implement everything I had learnt on my own.
+It was someone who taught me basically everything I know, a good friend as well as a boss to me, but that gave me the opportunity to step up, challenge myself and implement everything I had learnt on my own and make it a success.

 6. What’s the best career advice you’ve ever been given?

 “If this job was easy, everyone would do it.
-As long as you are given the right tools to succeed, partnered with the right attitude, this job can easily be one of the best out there!”
+As long as you are given the right tools to succeed, partnered with the right attitude, this job can easily be one of the best and most rewarding out there!”

 7. What are you driven by and how do you stay motivated?